 CD: Laughs So what was the impetus for you getting started in the world of glitter and tucking?

 BF: I was always amazed by the fabulousness of it all, the showmanship.
 I started because I was sick of not performing everyday.
 I come from a musical theatre background and I was sick of auditioning and not being cast.
-I decided to do drag because I wanted to be my own artist director.
+I decided to do drag because I wanted to be my own artistic director.
 I wanted to decide who my character was, what my makeup looked like, what I was wearing, what I would perform to and how I would do it.
 I wanted to call all the shots.

 CD: So how did you decide who Brita Filter is?